larryturner/diamondback/readme.rst

 Tests
 ~~~~~

-A pytest solution is provided to exercise and verify diamondback
+A test solution is provided to exercise and verify components.
+A nox
-components.
+session is defined and pytest is used to execute unit and scenario tests.

 ::